MicrosoftDocs/cpp-docs.it-it/docs/parallel/concrt/parallel-algorithms.md

 ##  <a name="parallel_for_each"></a> L'algoritmo parallel_for_each

-Il [Concurrency:: parallel_for_each](reference/concurrency-namespace-functions.md#parallel_for_each) algoritmo esegue le attività in un contenitore iterativo, ad esempio quelli forniti dalla libreria Standard C++, in parallelo.
+Il [Concurrency:: parallel_for_each](reference/concurrency-namespace-functions.md#parallel_for_each) algoritmo esegue le attività in un contenitore iterativo, ad esempio quelle fornite dal C++ della libreria Standard, in parallelo.
 Usa la stessa logica di partizionamento che il `parallel_for` algoritmo utilizza.

-Il `parallel_for_each` la libreria Standard C++ è simile all'algoritmo [std:: for_each](../../standard-library/algorithm-functions.md#for_each) algoritmo, con la differenza che il `parallel_for_each` algoritmo esegue le attività simultaneamente.
+Il `parallel_for_each` è simile all'algoritmo di C++ della libreria Standard [std:: for_each](../../standard-library/algorithm-functions.md#for_each) algoritmo, con la differenza che la `parallel_for_each` algoritmo esegue le attività simultaneamente.
 Come altri algoritmi paralleli, `parallel_for_each` non esegue le attività in un ordine specifico.

 Sebbene il `parallel_for_each` algoritmo funziona in entrambi gli iteratori in avanti e iteratori ad accesso casuale, offre prestazioni migliori con gli iteratori ad accesso casuale.